-The snowball portion of the name comes from the original recipe that was written to frost the entire cupcake and then roll it in coconut to look like a snowball.
+The snowball portion of the name comes from the original recipe where it was written to frost the entire cupcake and then roll it in coconut to look like a snowball.
 These lovelies are messy enough to eat as pictured, much less rolled in frosting, hence I opted for modified snowballs.

 - For the carrot cake cupcakes